timmaxw/metacompiler/docs/spec-language.md

 It binds the name `<name>` to a function of zero or more parameters, evaluating to the thing on the right-hand side of the `=`.
 The type of the thing on the right-hand side of the `=` must evaluate to the `<type>` after the `::`.
 This is to simplify type inference.

+`<expr>` will be evaluated strictly.
+If it doesn't terminate, the compiler's behavior is undefined; it may lock up the first time it is used, or when the program is started, or during compilation.

 ## Notes

 `let` and `data` directives can refer to names that were bound later in the file.
 So, order of directives does not matter.